 Sponsor local, regional or national events that connect with your niche.
 If possible, give away branded samples, bumper stickers, tote bags, pens, mugs, etc. Increased visibility is increased brand awareness.

 Meet-ups can be a fun way to build a community, generate buzz and, of course, keep your brand top of mind.
 For example, a vegan restaurant could host a weekly healthy cooking webinar or in-person cooking class What kind of meet-up can you offer?

 Host a meet-up/webinar or invite industry experts that can provide your audience with proven results.

-Whenever Apple refreshes its iPhone with a Product(RED) version, that mid-cycle iPhone becomes top of mind again until the fall when the next version is released (see image).
+When Apple refreshes its iPhone with a Product(RED) version, that mid-cycle iPhone becomes top of mind again until the fall when the next version is released (see image).
 Refreshing products or services with a minor cosmetic change, improvement or cost reduction is an effective way to keep your brand top of mind.

 13. Create Freebies